-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by Trino, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 Trino (formerly PrestoSQL) is a distributed SQL query engine designed for fast, interactive analytics across heterogeneous data sources.
 It federates queries across databases, object storage, and data lakehouse formats such as Hive, Iceberg, and Delta Lake through a catalog-based connector architecture.
 Trino is optimized for ad-hoc analytical queries at petabyte scale without requiring data movement.